 Ruddy Darter | Rob Emery - Emperor Dragonfly | Mark Coller

 Three Brown Hawker were noted at Cherry Wood, Marshfield.

-John Barnett, Stefan Csaki, Mark Coller, Rob Emery, Heather England, Donna Harvey, Chris Mott, Vic Savery, TBOSG.
+John Barnett, Stefan Csaki, Mark Coller, Rob Emery, Heather England, Donna Harvey, Pete Hazelwood, Chris Mott, Vic Savery, TBOSG.